 - At bedtime, issue your child with a pass that’s good for one acceptable request, like a drink of water or a kiss from mum or dad.

-- Agree with your child that after the pass is used once, your child must give it to you.
-You won’t respond to any more requests or calling out.
+- Agree with your child that after the pass is used once, he must give it to you.
+It’s time for him to settle without any more requests or calling out.

-- If your child asks for something that’s not acceptable – for example, an ice-cream, or staying up later – encourage your child to choose from the acceptable options you agreed on.
+- If your child asks for something that’s not acceptable – for example, an ice-cream, or staying up later – encourage her to choose from the acceptable options you agreed on.

 If you respond because your child gets louder or more demanding, your child will learn that protesting long enough and loudly enough will get your attention.
-In future, your child will be more likely to keep protesting until you come.
+In future, he’ll be more likely to keep protesting until you come.

 Dealing with getting out of bed

 If your child is getting out of bed after you’ve started the new bedtime routine, there are two strategies that can work.
-Choose the strategy that you feel suits you and your child the best, and stick with it.
+Choose the strategy that you feel suits you and your child the best, and try to be consistent.